earkevin11/Azure-Firewall-Service/README.md

 - Azure Firewall looks at inbound/outbound traffic and understand if they are secure requests.
 - Companies will use a Azure firewall to protect endpoints from attacks
 - All companies have some firewall mechanism.
 It filters traffic.
 Some have a firewall appliance and are responsible for the appliance.
-- Azure firewall service, a managed service. can be used instead of physical appliance and can be installed on the Azure Virtual Network.
+- Azure firewall service, a managed service, can be used instead of physical appliance and can be installed on the Azure Virtual Network.

 # Features of Azure Firewall Service